Yosemite toad: Breeding

-Yosemite toads are explosive breeders (breeds within a short time period), migrating to breeding pools and flooded areas in late spring while snowbanks still veil the frozen meadows.
+Yosemite toads are explosive breeders (breed within a short time period), migrating to breeding pools and flooded areas in late spring while snowbanks still veil the frozen meadows.
 They have been termed the "toad that stays on its toes" or "tiptoeing toad" due to their habit of crossing snowdrifts without touching their abdomen to the cold snow.
 Breeding time varies greatly with elevation and yearly snowpack (April to July), and depends on timing of snowmelt.
 Males arrive to breeding ponds synchronously when the meadow is ca. 50% covered in snow.
 Depending on the population density they will either join a breeding chorus by making an advertisement call to females, or will actively search for them.
 Their vocalization is a high-pitched, sonorous trill lasting an average of 2.6 seconds and repeated frequently.
 Males intermittently call from pool margins, under logs, or inside willows to attract females.
 When females arrive, they are immediately grasped in amplexus by one or multiple males as the males fight for a limited number of mating opportunities.
 Breeding sex ratios can be very skewed toward males since females breed less frequently than males, although both sexes typically do not breed in consecutive years.
 While in amplexus, females will lay one clutch of 1,000–2,000 eggs.
 Eggs hatch after 1–2 weeks, and the length of time depends heavily on ambient temperature and fluctuations in temperature.
 Females generally breed once and leave after 2–3 days, while males remain for 1–2 weeks.